s-matyukevich/raspberry-pi-os/exercises/lesson04/2/avenito/README.md

 # Results

-Just assigning priority, is possible to check that one task print much more characters than the other.
+Assigning priority, is possible to check that one task print much more characters than the other.

 (Priority 3) task output: 345123451234512345123451234512
 (Priority 1) task output: eabcde